y-yagi/rails/guides/source/configuring.md

 * `ActionDispatch::Callbacks.before` takes a block of code to run before the request.

-* `ActionDispatch::Callbacks.to_prepare` takes a block to run after `ActionDispatch::Callbacks.before`, but before the request.
-Runs for every request in `development` mode, but only once for `production` or environments with `cache_classes` set to `true`.

 * `ActionDispatch::Callbacks.after` takes a block of code to run after the request.

 ### Configuring Action View